Resolution tools and powers

 When an institution is in crisis, the Financial Stability Authority assesses whether the institution has any critical functions that must remain operational in spite of the crisis.
 The FFSA subsequently renders a decision on placing the institution under resolution.
 If the decision is made not to place the institution under resolution, the FFSA must either make a decision on placing the institution under liquidation or petition a court to declare the institution bankrupt.
 If the institution is placed under resolution, the Financial Stability Authority can use resolution tools to restore the institution’s viability to a level that enables it to continue its critical functions.

-- repayable deposits covered by deposit insurance
+- repayable deposits guaranteed by deposit insurance

 - secured liabilities